MPP framework for prioritising target medicines for in-licensing under its newly expanded mandate

 9th May 2019

-On 9 May 2019, the MPP published a prioritisation framework that outlines a precise methodology for assessing candidate medicines that could play a major role in the MPP’s expanded mandate into new disease therapies beyond HIV, hepatitis C and tuberculosis.
+On 9 May 2019, the Medicines Patent Pool (MPP) published a prioritisation framework that outlines a precise methodology for assessing candidate medicines that could play a major role in MPP’s expanded mandate into new disease therapies beyond HIV, hepatitis C and tuberculosis.

-The publication of the framework followed an announcement in May 2018, that the MPP would expand its mandate following a recommendation from the World Health Organization to explore a role for the MPP in relation to other patented essential medicines.
+The publication of the framework followed an announcement in May 2018, that MPP would expand its mandate following a recommendation from WHO to explore a role for MPP in relation to other patented essential medicines.